Shane McCrae: Awards

 In 2011, McCrae received the Whiting Award, and in 2012 his collection Mule was a finalist for the Kate Tufts Discovery Award and a PEN Center USA Literary Award.

 The Animal Too Big to Kill won the 2014 Lexi Rudnitsky/Editor's Choice Award.

 In the Language of My Captor was a finalist for the 2017 National Book Award and a winner of the 2018 Anisfield-Wolf Book Awards.

 McCrae received a Lannan Literary Award in 2018, and a Guggenheim Fellowship in 2019.

 Sometimes I Never Suffered was shortlisted for the 2020 T. S. Eliot Prize.

 In 2020, McCrae received a NYSCA/NYFA Artist Fellowship.

+In 2023, McCrae received the Arthur Rense Prize, an award given only every three years for a poet's "exceptional" body of work.